Canada’s New Industrial Design Regime: Canada Joined the Hague System, and More

 Canada Joined Hague System.
 The Hague System is an international registration system for industrial designs, that allows an applicant in one member country to obtain protection of an industrial design in all member countries based on one single international application.
 Currently, the Hague System has 69 member countries.
 As a result of Canada joining the Hague System, Canadian businesses now can register industrial designs in all 69 member countries of the Hague System (and any countries that will join the Hague System in the future) by filing only one application.
 Likewise, it is also now possible for applicants in any of these member countries to designate Canada in their international applications, thus obtaining protection in Canada for the designs, when file through the Hague System.

 Longer Protection for Registered Designs.
 Significantly, the amended Act changed the term of protection to the later of 10 years from registration and 15 years from the date of application.
 Under the old Act, the term of protection was 10 years from registration.
 Currently, the time taken from filing an application in Canada to registration is generally less than two years, and often close to one year.
-With this change, the term of protection of a design will be significantly increased, generally by 30% to 40%, depending on the pendency of each application.
+Therefore, with this change, the term of protection of a design will be significantly increased, generally by 30% to 40%, depending on the pendency of each application.

 More Time to File for Protection in Canada.
 Canada is one of the countries in the world that provide a one-year grace period to file for registration of a design that is already disclosed publicly.
 In the past, if a company disclosed its own design publicly, it would have 12 months to file an application in Canada for the already disclosed design.
 The amended Act changed that to 12 months to file a priority application anywhere in the world, after which the applicant would have an additional 6 months from the priority date to file in Canada.
 This practically extended the filing deadline by an extra six months.
 This gives many applicants, in particular foreign applicants, the opportunity to file for protection in Canada, whereas before the amendment, a deadline to file in Canada may have been missed.